 After the local authority has granted planning permission, you are now ready to move into the technical design phases.
 Your architect will prepare and submit the drawings and specifications for review by a Building Control Officer.
 This process ensures your home complies with building codes and regulations before you begin building on-site and thereby eliminating risk during the future construction stage.
 Once comments are received and conditional approval is received, your architect will prepare the production (or construction) documentation for you to obtain accurate quotations and begin the build on site.

 Throughout these stages, it is important to continue to validate costs.
-This can be done by engaging with a quantity surveyor or by obtaining quotes for the large cost items like building kit, windows and groundworks.
+This can be done by engaging with a quantity surveyor or obtaining quotes for the large cost items like building kit, windows and groundworks.

 DEFINE YOUR LOW-ENERGY GOALS